-On this way of possible extensions of connectivity concepts, a natural question arises: what would be a right generalization of the above mentioned trivial statement that a graph is connected if and only if it has a spanning tree?
+In this line of possible extensions of connectivity concepts, a natural question arises: what would be a correct generalization of the above mentioned trivial statement that a graph is connected if and only if it has a spanning tree?

 A graph is called {\bf $k$-tree-connected} if it contains $k$ edge-disjoint spanning trees.
-Following the melody of the edge-Menger theorem, one may surmise at first sight that a graph is $k$-edge-connected if and only if it is $k$-tree-connected.
-However, this is plain wrong already for $k=2$, as is shown by a triangle.
-This tiny example indicates that one must also require that the graph should have at least $k\cdot (\vert V\vert -1)$ edges.
+Following the theme of the edge-Menger theorem, one might surmise at first sight that a graph is $k$-edge-connected if and only if it is $k$-tree-connected.
+However, this is plainly wrong even for $k=2$, as is shown by a triangle.
+This toy example indicates that one must also require that the graph should have at least $k\cdot (\vert V\vert -1)$ edges.
 However, even this strengthened necessary condition is not sufficient, and the question arises: what is a necessary and sufficient condition for a graph to be $k$-tree-connected?

-For Menger (also for Hall or for Dilworth), it was easy to formulate a necessary condition, for the problem of finding $k$ disjoint spanning trees, however, just figuring out a promising conjecture is already a great challenge.
+For Menger (also for Hall \cite{Hall-thm} or Dilworth), it was easy to formulate a necessary condition.
+For the problem of finding $k$ disjoint spanning trees, however, just figuring out a promising conjecture is already a great challenge.
 A bit surprisingly, the answer was provided by two authors, W.T.
 Tutte and C.St.J.A Nash-Williams, independently of each other.
-Their papers appeared in the same issue (number 36) of the Journal of London Mathematical Society, in 1961.
+Their papers appeared in the same issue (number 36) of the Journal of the London Mathematical Society, in 1961.
 The paper of Tutte was submitted on April 29, 1960, and the paper of of Nash-Williams was submitted on December 4, 1960.